jrief/django-formset/README.md

 * Before submitting, our Form is prevalidated by the browser, using the constraints we defined for each Django Field.
-* The Form's data is send by an Ajax request, preventing a full page reload.
+* The Form's data is sent by an Ajax request, preventing a full page reload.
 This gives a much better user experience.
 * Server side validation errors are sent back to the browser, and rendered near the offending Form Field.
 * Non-field validation errors are renderer together with the form.
-* CSRF-tokens are handled through a Cookie, hence there is no need to add that token to each form.
+* CSRF-tokens are handled through a HTTP-Header, hence there is no need to add a hidden input field to each form.
 * Forms can be rendered for different CSS frameworks using their specific style-guides for arranging HTML.
 Currently **django-formset** includes renderers for: